Sor Patrocinio: Further moves and foundations

 To distance her from Madrid and from her perceived influence over the monarchs, in 1852 she was sent to Rome, where her claim to holiness would be examined.
 However, she became ill during the journey and did not reach Italy.
 The government then ordered her to move to the Monastery of Poor Clares in Toledo.
 Later she founded the first school for small girls from poor families, at the Monastery of Montserrat, in Madrid.
 Then Generals Narváez and Espartero came to power and sent her away to the Poor Clare Monastery of St. Catherine the Martyr in Baeza.
 The Archbishop of Toledo ordered her to move to a derelict monastery at Torrelavega to re-found it.
 Having accomplished this mission she embarked on the foundation of new monasteries, of which the first was at Aranjuez.
 Here she was again the target of an unsuccessful armed attack.
 Other monasteries followed, at La Granja de San Ildefonso, at San Lorenzo del Escorial and at Guadalajara.
 During this period it is claimed that she prophesied the martyrdom of the Franciscan friar, Nicanor Ascanio.

 Final banishment, return and death

 "Under her guidance, during the remainder of the reign of Isabel II, the camarilla practically ruled the kingdom and precipitated the revolution of 1868" which brought about the temporary fall of the Spanish monarchy.
 Cardinal Ciliria sent her to France so that she would not fall into the hands of the revolutionaries.
 There the nun continued her mission of foundation.
 She drew up the rule of a new Order for approval by the Bishop of Paris.
 When the monarchy was restored in 1874, Alfonso XII came to the throne and permitted her return to Spain.
 She continued with the work of foundation up to the last year of her life.
 She died in the convent of Carmen de Guadalajara in 1891.

-The process of beatification began in 1907 and as of 2013 there was still a movement to have her made a saint.
+The process of beatification began in 1907.
+Her spiritual writings were approved by theologians on 18 June 1930; she was later declared a Servant of God.
+As of 2013 there was still a movement to have her made a saint.